 Where is the South West Peak?
 View our Partnership area below:

-With the leadership and dedication of its partners and the local community the South West Peak Landscape Partnership will use a £2.4 million Heritage Lottery Fund grant, together with additional funding, to deliver 18 individual projects ranging from protecting the cultural resources of the area to supporting the recovery of our wading birds.
+With the leadership and dedication of its partners and the local community the South West Peak Landscape Partnership will use a £2.4 million National Lottery Heritage Fund grant, together with additional funding, to deliver 18 individual projects ranging from protecting the cultural resources of the area to supporting the recovery of our wading birds.
 A summary of each of these projects can be found in the Landscape Conservation Action Plan and as each project begins updates can be found on our Projects page and on our Facebook and Twitter accounts.